Are you an adviser? Go to Unbiased Pro

 by Nick Green

-Last updated Wednesday, January 24, 2024
+Last updated September 18, 2024

-If you are struggling to buy a home, there are various forms of help available.
-These include equity loans (which enable you to have a smaller deposit and mortgage), special savings products to help you raise a mortgage deposit (the Help-to-Buy ISA and the Lifetime ISA), and shared ownership schemes.
+These include equity loans, which enable you to have a smaller deposit and mortgage, special savings products to help you raise a deposit (the lifetime ISA, which replaced the help to buy ISA as this closed for new applicants in November 2019), and shared ownership schemes.

-Though largely aimed at first-time buyers, some schemes are open to existing homeowners.
-Please note that a shared ownership scheme can’t be used in conjunction with a Help-to-Buy equity loan, but either can be used together with a Help-to-Buy ISA or a Lifetime ISA.
+Please note that a shared ownership scheme can’t be used in conjunction with a help to buy equity loan, but either can be used together with a lifetime ISA.

-The loan is always the same percentage of the property’s price, so will increase if your home increases in value.
-So if you take out a 20 per cent equity loan on a £250,000 property (worth £50,000) and the home later sells for £270,000, you have to repay £54,000.
-If the value of your home falls, you repay less.
+So, if you took out a 20% equity loan on a £250,000 property (worth £50,000) and the home later sold for £270,000, you’d have had to repay £54,000.
+If the value of your home fell, you would repay less.

 Fees and interest

-There is virtually nothing to pay on your equity loan for the first five years of ownership, except a nominal management fee of £1 per month.
-From year 6 onwards, however, you have to pay interest on the loan (as well as the management fee) at a rate of 1.75 per cent initially, rising with the Retail Price Index (RPI) plus 1 per cent.
+From year 6 onwards, however, you have to pay interest on the loan (as well as the management fee) at a rate of 1.75% initially, rising with the Retail Price Index (RPI) plus 1%.

-So if the RPI is 5 per cent in year 6, your interest rate would increase by a factor of 6 per cent in year 7, to become 1.86 per cent (because 1.75 multiplied by 1.06 is 1.855, which is then rounded up).
+So if the RPI is 5% in year 6, your interest rate would increase by a factor of 6%in year 7, to become 1.86% (because 1.75 multiplied by 1.06 is 1.855, which is then rounded up).

 Buying more equity (‘staircasing’)

-You can repay all or part of your equity loan at any time, by buying more equity (in 10 per cent minimum chunks) at the property’s current market value.
 You could do this using lump sums or by remortgaging to a bigger mortgage if you can.
 Owning more equity will reduce the size of your interest repayments on your equity loan.

 London Help-to-Buy

-There is a special form of the Help-to-Buy scheme in London.
-This offers double the size of equity loan, covering up to 40 per cent of the total purchase price.
 Bear in mind however that a larger equity loan will mean a smaller share of any increase in the property price, as well as larger interest repayments.

 Am I eligible for Help-to-buy?

-Not all mortgage providers will offer mortgages for Help-to-Buy arrangements, so contact a mortgage broker to find the best one for you.
+Not all mortgage providers will offer mortgages for help to buy arrangements, so contact a mortgage broker to find the best one for you.

 Learn more: how to remortgage on help to buy

-There are two kinds of ISAs that are specially designed to help you save up a deposit for your first home.
-The Help-to-Buy ISA lets you save up to £12,000 and provides a bonus of 25 per cent (bringing the total up to £15,000) when you complete the purchase of your first home.
+There are ISAs available that are specially designed to help you save up a deposit for your first home.

-A Lifetime ISA offers a similar 25 per cent bonus when you use it to buy your first home, but you can save up much more in it (up to £4,000 per year, for a maximum bonus of £32,000).
+A lifetime ISA offers a similar 25% bonus when you use it to buy your first home, but you can save up much more in it (up to £4,000 per year, for a maximum bonus of £32,000).
 You must be aged under 40 (and over 18) to open one.
-Find out more about these ISAs.

-Another way to buy a home affordably may be through shared ownership.
 Instead of taking out an equity loan, you buy a percentage of the property with a mortgage and deposit and pay rent on the remainder.
-You then have the option of increasing your share later (‘staircasing’) by buying more of the property, until you own it outright.

 Find out more about shared ownership.